Tony Broome Ministries Story!

 I referred to Jackie and Patsie Bayne.
-They are wonderful Christians, living in the Fort Mill, South Carolina area.
+They are wonderful Christians, from my home town, Fort Mill, South Carolina.
 His story is an amazing one in itself.
 He is one of our Vietnam vets who should be honored as our heroes.
 Defending our country as a dog-handler searching for enemy land mines, not only was he severely injured, he was pronounced dead three times. but, he still lives today as a testimony of God's miraculous power.
 Jackie is still disabled, of course, but, thank God, he is alive.
 During one of his hospital stays, Patsie, who had heard a lot about his story, came to see him. but, something happened. when she left the room, she took his heart with her. she has made him a wonderful mate.
 Heaven's biggest and best awaits those such as these Jesus gems of the faith, who have given unsacrificially of themselves to make a difference in the life of another.

 Somebody brought this poor crazy dog down the road where we live and just threw her out.
 What kind of heart do some people have?
 Sometimes, I wonder if they even have one.
 Needless to say, we took her in and named her, Lucy.
 She lived a happy life and went to her rest in December of 2013.
 The sweetest dog to come to our humble abode is named Savannah.
 She's a sweet, loving little dotson, actually she weighs about 23 pounds so that isn't so little.
 She'll still never take Bits' place, as far as I am concerned, but don't tell anybody she sleeps beside me almost every night.
 Our boy dog, God help us for having him, is named Chachi.
 Most people will hopefully go to heaven when they die.
 Animals who find Peggy, on the other hand, live in heaven Till they die!
 Our latest dog is named Little One.
 She is a carmel colored little plump dog that can run 90 miles an hour I do believe.